One of the first wave of Japanese compact cars that revolutionized sales in North America

 Honda Model Factors that Lower Auto Insurance Costs

 Honda’s big advantage in its low cost to insure reputation is, traditionally repair affordability.
-Honda models were easy to fix as well as having an original sticker price that could challenge the economy models of the Big Three North American car manufacturers.
-Fuel economy drove the initial popularity of the maker in the early 1970s during the first gas crisis.
+Honda models were easy to fix as well as had an original sticker price that could challenge the economic models of the Big Three North American car manufacturers.
+The fuel economy drove the initial popularity of the maker in the early 1970s during the first gas crisis.

 An overall trend for low car insurance costs is the class of the vehicle.
 This affects all carmakers, not just Honda.
 Modest, four-door sedans generally cost less to insure due to their appeal to drivers in demographics with conservative driving habits.
 Two-door coupes tend to be sportier, with higher performance, inviting a more aggressive driving style.
 So, while these models have similar purchase prices, the two doors cost more to insure.